maths/moodle-qtype_stack/doc/en/Authoring/GeoGebra.md

 The use of the STACK function `ntupleify` ensures both the student's answer and teacher's answer is converted from a list to an `ntuple`.  `ntuple` is a data type in STACK allowing an "n-tuple" such as \( (1,2) \) to be a different data type from a "list" \( [1,2] \).
 Internally in STACK/GGB lists are given preference in the design, but completing the PRT as above will allow student input of coordinates using traditional round brackets, which is interpreted by STACK as as a data type `ntuple`.
 See the docs on [sets, lists, sequences and n-typles](../CAS/Maxima/#sets-lists-sequences-n-tuples).

-Now, the above question can readily be adapted by making `A` a randomly generated object, if required.
+The question can readily be adapted by making `A` a randomly generated object, if required.

 ## Using the "watch" sub-tag